vinicius0026/contacts-app/README.md

 - `model.js` The resource model.
 All database operations go through this file
 - `schema.js` A schema declaration file, using [Joi](https://github.com/hapijs/joi), used on route validation

 [Objection](http://vincit.github.io/objection.js/) ORM is used for simplifying database queries.
-All model classes extend `server/util/BaseModel.js` class, which in turn extends the Objection Model class, adding some added niceties such as automatic conversion between camelCase and snake_case and automatic timestamping operations like insert and update.
+All model classes extend `server/util/BaseModel.js` class, which in turn extends the Objection Model class, adding some niceties such as automatic conversion between camelCase and snake_case and automatic timestamping operations like insert and update.

 [knex](http://knexjs.org/) is the query builder used by Objection and it is also used to run database migrations.
 Migration files are stored under `migrations` directory on the project root.